Common Shoulder Injuries: Diagnosis and Treatment

 The Diagnosis and Treatment of Common Shoulder Injuries

 The shoulder is the most flexible joint in the body, consisting of a ball called the humeral head, and shallow socket joint called the glenoid.
 Because the glenoid is shallow, it covers less than half of the humeral head and does not provide much structural support which can lead to many common shoulder injuries.
 Tendons, ligaments and the soft-tissue cartilage rim around the joint (labrum) work together to hold the shoulder joint in place.
 Four major rotator cuff muscles (subscapularis, supraspinatus, infraspinatus and teres minor) and their associated tendons connect the upper arm bone (humerus) to the shoulder blade (scapula).
 The collarbone (clavicle) is located between the ribcage (sternum) and scapula, and connects the arm to the body.
+Read on to learn more about shoulder injury diagnosis and shoulder injury treatments.

 Shoulder Injuries Treatment Options